INNO-MAKER/DAC-PRO-HAT/readme.md

 ### 8.Support For Raspberry Pi5

-Currently needed to do as below methods to use DAC Pro under Raspberry Pi 5.
+Currently needed to do as below steps to use DAC Pro under Raspberry Pi 5.

 1.Download the matched dtbo file for your system from our GitHub link